Amro212/Wordle-Helper/README.md

 ## Features

-- Interactive Wordle game interface with keyboard and tile grid
+- Interactive Wordle game interface with keyboard input
 - Smart word suggestions based on previous guesses and feedback
 - Real-time statistics showing possible solutions remaining
-- Simple and intuitive user interface
+- Simple and intuitive user interface with dark mode support
 - Compatible with the official Wordle game or any Wordle clone

 ## How It Works